mauris/concrete/readme.md

 ##Usage

-There are two ways of using Concrete: as a Composer library or as a command line interface (CLI) tool.
+There are three ways of using Concrete.
+Through [Composer](https://getcomposer.org/), you can install Concrete to your system hassle-free or include it as a library on your project.
+Alternatively, you can build Concrete into a PHAR archive and use the binary.

+###Usage - Composer CLI Application

+With great thanks to Composer, you can install Concrete on your machine.
+You must ensure that Composer is installed on your system.
+Run the following command to install Concrete.

+    composer global require mauris/concrete

+After installation is complete, you will be able to use concrete:

+    concrete build

 ###Usage - Composer Library